DanielYWoo/danielywoo.github.io/_posts/2023-02-13-health-check-probes-in-k8s.markdown

 The article provides practical guidance on implementing liveness and readiness probes in Kubernetes.
 In short:

-- Avoid using default endpoints for liveness probes and in most cases you can just always return 200 in the liveness probe.
+- Avoid using the Spring Boot default health check API for Kubernetes probes.
+- In most cases you can just always return 200 in the liveness probe.
 - Failing readiness probes are appropriate when containers are undergoing the initialization process or overloaded.